kenstott/hasura-proxy-server/README.md

   - Typescript
   - NodeJS 20> or Deno
   - Python - for the anomaly detection plugin
-- or alternatively download docker (you cand find it at [Docker.com](https://www.docker.com/products/docker-desktop/) for a quick demo without having to download any additional development tools.
+- or alternatively download docker (you can find it at [Docker.com](https://www.docker.com/products/docker-desktop/) for a quick demo without having to download any additional development tools.
 - optionally a Hasura GraphQL Engine login.
 (If you don't have one head to [Hasura Cloud](http://cloud.hasura.io) and sign-up).
 Otherwise we'll use a demo account setup just to illustrate the use of the proxy server.
 - optionally a MongoDB login (you can create one here: [MongoDB Atlas](https://www.mongodb.com/lp/cloud/atlas)).